-ТАЅК Cost Estimate
+TASK Cost Estimate

 Field Investigations \$25,244

 Permitting \$98,056

 Meetings \$6,862

-Survey, Engineering and Prioritization \$22 , 450
+Survey, Engineering and Prioritization \$22,450

 Public Education and Outreach and Easements \$15,052

 Total \$167,664

+The estimated costs for this next step are outlined in the table.
 Due to the high variability in costs associated with various sediment sources, the cost of construction of part, or all, of the proposed beach restoration template is difficult to estimate.
 However, to complete the full project template (530,00 yd3), costs are expected to range between \$13 - \$16 million.